-Tip for data extraction for meta-analysis - 15
+Tip for data extraction for meta-analysis - D10

-Estimating a hazard ratio from a Kaplan curve and information about follow-up Kathy Taylor
+Estimating a hazard ratio from a Kaplan curve and follow-up informationKathy Taylor

-In my previous post I highlighted the paper by Tierney et al which describes how to estimate hazard ratios (HRs) from Kaplan Meier (K-M) curves and other time-to-event data.
+Previously (post D9), I highlighted the paper by Tierney et al which describes how to estimate hazard ratios (HRs) from Kaplan Meier (K-M) curves and other time-to-event data.
 I also showed an example of the use of their spreadsheet calculator with the FLOT4 trial data.
 In this post I'll going to look at the underlying equations for the case of K-M curves reported with information about follow-up and work through equations the FLOT4 trial data.